Why Buy With Maralea?

 CLOSING COSTS – Typically this is an amount required for you to pay to ‘close’ the loan (the lender will make you aware of this amount and when it is due to be paid) and to pay for the closing services of the title company and the title policy (usually 1%-2% of the purchase price).

 What is a home warranty?
 Is it worth purchasing?
-Don’t worry – I typically include a home warranty on your purchase for your new home! *Unless you would rather I pay $250 of your closing costs; Home Warranty is not recommended by me for new construction.
+Don’t worry – I typically include a home warranty on your purchase for your new home! *Unless you would rather I pay $250 of your closing costs; Home Warranty is not recommended by me for new construction. **If you do qualify for a down payment assistance program, I cannot purchase the home warranty for you, nor can I assist with any closing costs.
+A home warranty is still recommended in this situation.

 I love first time buyers!
 This is why I chose real estate as a career.